 UBC ARC Sockeye

-The UBC ARC Sockeye (“Sockeye”) system operated by UBC Advanced Research Computing (“UBC ARC”) is a locally-managed computing cluster available to UBC researchers at no charge.
-Modern CPU core density coupled with high-performance storage and networking subsystems enable high performance computing (“HPC”) and high throughput computing (“HTC”) workloads while a significant compliment of GPU hardware enables GPU-accelerated workloads typical of artificial intelligence, machine learning, and a growing number of applications designed to take advantage of accelerator technologies.
+The UBC ARC Sockeye (“Sockeye”) system operated by UBC Advanced Research Computing (“UBC ARC”) is a locally managed computing cluster available to UBC researchers at no charge.
+Modern CPU core density coupled with high-performance storage and networking subsystems enable high-performance computing (“HPC”) and high throughput computing (“HTC”) workloads while a significant complement of GPU hardware enables GPU-accelerated workloads typical of artificial intelligence, machine learning, and a growing number of applications designed to take advantage of accelerator technologies.
 The on-premises nature of its computational and storage capabilities makes Sockeye suitable for addressing data of all sensitivity levels.

 UBC ARC Chinook

 The UBC ARC Chinook (“Chinook”) object store operated by UBC Advanced Research Computing (“UBC ARC”) is a geo-replicated storage service, consisting of two redundant and identical multi-petabyte object stores (Chinook in Vancouver and Tyee in Kelowna) connected to UBC and to Canada’s National Research and Education Network (“NREN”) via a high-speed network.
 Suitable for individual files of up to 5TB, Chinook uses the Globus research data management system to transfer data to and from research facilities, collaborating institutions, and institutional, regional, and national computing partners, all over high-performance networks.
 This service is offered to eligible UBC researchers at no charge and can meet storage needs in the tens or even hundreds of terabytes.
 With both object stores residing in UBC-owned and managed data centers, Chinook is suitable to house data of any sensitivity level while the Globus High Assurance data transfer system can ensure any requirements surrounding auditing of data access and movement are met.